What is self-directed learning, and how can it transform workplace learning?

 When offered a variety of different learning opportunities, employees can take initiative and identify skills and knowledge relevant to their current or desired job roles.
 This targeted learning demonstrates a strong commitment to growth and positions them for advancement within the company.

 If an employee integrates different types of learning into their daily routine of their own volition, it empowers them to take ownership of their development.
-This sense of agency can lead to improved work-life balance.
+This sense of agency can lead to improved work-life balance by actively shaping their skills and knowledge, helping them become more competent and efficient, reducing work-related stress.

 While self-directed learning provides a lot of advantages to employees, it’s important to look at how it can also help managers.
 Below are four benefits of self-directed learning in the workplace which impact management and team leaders: